- What is the European Economic Area (EEA) Family Permit?

 The EU Settlement Scheme is another form of family permit.
 This family permit can be applied for if you are the close family member of an EEA national who has settled status in the UK.

-The EEA Family Permit is free of charge.
+The EEA Family Permit and EEA family member visa is free of charge.